 Greenagers was born from an idea that came out of a CPC forum in the 1980’s.
 CPC brought together two scientists, two artists, and two philosophers to have a creative dialogue about the issue of water pollution on Long Island.
 Through this creative process, they came up with the idea to recruit teenagers into an “environmental army.”
-Greenagers has been a thriving independent 501(c)(3) organization since 2013.
+CPC founded and financed the Greenagers until they were able to become a thriving independent 501(c)(3) organization in 2013.

 The Pathways to Peaceful Living Conference, was a gathering of presenters and 18 interactive workshops focusing on diverse peaceful practices, ancient to contemporary, that inspire people to lead more peaceful lives.
 The conference was held at the Hancock Shaker Village in Pittsfield, MA.